 3 last-minute Valentines campaigns for your ecommerce store

 If you haven't planned anything for Valentines Day yet, don't worry — there's still time!
 Here are three quick and easy campaigns you can have up and running in time for the holiday of love.

 Want to get 50, 100, even 500 new followers in one day?
 Then an Instagram contest is your best bet.

-To get those numbers up, choose an Instagram-worthy photo, pick your incentive, and get your caption ready.
+To get those numbers up, create an image (like the one above) to promote your contest, pick your steps and incentives, and get your captions and hashtags ready.

 Make sure you use your own branded hashtags, PLUS popular Valentines Day hashtags to gain the most traction.

-With only around an hour of prep, you can start AND finish setting up your contest on Feb.
-13th.
-If you find yourself with a little bit of extra time though, you can check out this step-by-step guide on How to Run an Instagram Contest, or keep reading for a few ideas on what other kinds of contests you can run.
+With only around an hour of prep, you can start AND finish setting up your contest by Feb.
+14. If you find yourself with a little bit of extra time though, you can check out this step-by-step guide on How to Run an Instagram Contest, or keep reading for a few ideas on what other kinds of contests you can run.

 A text based contest is by far the easiest campaign you can run to get more eyeballs on your page.